postmodern/dm-is-counter_cacheable/README.md

 ## Description

-A DataMapper plugin for adding counter-cache properties to models and their relations.
+A DataMapper plugin for adding counter-cache properties to related models.

 ## Example